Zeroth-Order Adaptive Neuron Alignment Based Pruning without Re-Training: Introduction

 \textbf{Contributions} In this paper, we first analyze the major limitations of current \emph{top-up} algorithms.
-To do so, we carefully analyze the state-of-the-art top-up methods highlighting their limitations in terms of sensitivity to hyperparameters, the required computational budget, and their block-importance metric.
-Leveraging this knowledge, we introduce a new top-up method, called \algname.
+To do so, we carefully analyze the state-of-the-art top-up methods, highlighting their limitations in terms of sensitivity to hyperparameters, the required computational budget, and their block-importance metric.
+Leveraging this knowledge, we introduce \algname, a novel \emph{top-up} pruning algorithm that outperforms, in most cases, the previous state-of-the-art approaches over both Language Modeling datasets and Zero-Shot tasks, while providing hyperparameter adaptation and reduced runtime to obtain the non-uniform sparsity allocation.

 The algorithm consists of a two-step approach that re-distributes the block-wise sparsity, i.e., the sparsity among Transformer blocks, and the row-wise sparsity, i.e., the sparsity for each row of a given layer's matrix, maximizing a metric which exploits information from both the dense and sparse model, namely the \emph{neuron alignment} between dense and sparse activations. \algname does not require the user to specify any hyperparameter-tuning, as it automatically selects the most-performing values from a suitable set, hence adapting to the underlying model and the target sparsity.
 Another advantage is that the \emph{neuron alignment} only requires the computation of the activations of the dense and sparse models, which reduces the computation budget required, compared to other \emph{top-up} approaches.

-We test our approach on three Language Modeling datasets and seven Zero-Shot tasks over four different LLM families from 7B to 13B parameters, to show its ability to outperform, in the majority of the cases, the most recent state-of-the-art techniques, including OWL, DsNoT \cite{zhang2024dynamic}, and AlphaPruning \cite{lu2024alphapruning} over three different high sparsity values (60\%, 70\%, and 80\%) for a total of 276 test-cases.
+We test our approach on three Language Modeling datasets and seven Zero-Shot tasks over four different LLM families from 7B to 70B parameters, to show its ability to outperform, in the majority of the cases, the most recent state-of-the-art techniques, including OWL \citep{yin2024outlier}, DsNoT \citep{zhang2024dynamic}, and AlphaPruning \citep{lu2024alphapruning} over three different high sparsity values (60\%, 70\%, and 80\%) for a total of 276 test-cases.
+The performance results clearly show that our proposed \algname stands out as the most performing \emph{top-up} pruning algorithm, outperforming in most cases all baselines, and on average by a large margin, over both Language Modeling and, especially, Zero-Shot cases.
+Furthermore, the runtime analysis indicates that our proposed approach outperforms the state-of-the-art baselines while also being more time efficient, being up to $\sim$20$\times$ faster than the closest competitor over 70B models.
 To assess the robustness of our approach, we also conduct an in-depth sensitivity analysis.